terryljh/aviation2/EDA/README.md

 - accidents per country

 ## Accidents over Time
+From the scatterplot, accidents appear to be decreasing over time, although it is not super clear and further investigation is needed.
 ![Accidents per Year](accidents_per_year.png)
 ## Accidents per State
 In accidents per state we can see that the top 3 states for accidents included California, Texas, and Florida.